Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Introduction

-To achieve scalable agentic rewards, many LLM-as-a-Judge methods are proposed \cite{llmjudge1,digirl,cuarewardbench}.
+To achieve scalable rewards, many \textit{LLM-as-a-Judge based trajectory verification} methods are proposed \cite{llmjudge1,digirl,cuarewardbench,osthemis}.
 These methods leverage the semantic and visual understanding capabilities of models such as GPT-4o \cite{gpt4o} to observe and seek evidence of whether the task is completed from the reasoning text and screenshots of task trajectories.
-These approaches achieve effectiveness to a certain extent, but the inherent complexity and dynamic nature of GUI interactions determine the performance upper bound of such methods.
-Specifically, this is primarily due to the \textit{partial state observability} of agent trajectories.
-In certain tasks, the visual observation of the trajectory can only reflect the \textit{surface state} of the GUI environment, while the key evidence of task completion is hidden in the \textit{latent state} of non-visual feedback, such as system background and file attributes.
-In other words, LLM-as-a-Judge often relies on explicit visual evidence, whereas the indicators of success for certain tasks are typically implicit system state changes, and even human evaluators find it difficult to make judgments based solely on these surface visual feedbacks.
+Although this paradigm is scalable and efficient, enabling the extraction of direct evidence from trajectories, it still faces two fundamental limitations: 1) It is inherently \textit{passive}.
+The judge model can only consume the pre-recorded trajectory, which often consists of dozens of interaction steps with both visual and textual information, but cannot autonomously decide which intermediate states should be revisited or examined in greater detail.
+As a result, critical evidence may be diluted in long-horizon trajectories, while irrelevant or noisy steps may distract the judge.
+2) Such methods suffer from \textit{partial state observability} of agent trajectories.
+In certain tasks, the visual observation of the trajectory can only reflect the \textit{surface state} of the GUI environment, while the key evidence of task completion is hidden in the \textit{latent environment states}, such as file-system changes, application configurations, or background processes.
+In other words, LLM-as-a-Judge often relies on explicit visual evidence, whereas for certain tasks, the decisive indicators of success may lie in implicit system state changes, and even human evaluators find it difficult to make judgments based solely on these surface visual feedbacks.